ITT-25/assignment-08-replicating-team-lila/documentation.md

 ## 3.7 Pitch Control

 Pitch bends are triggered by moving a finger along the y-axis while pressing a key.
-Sliding the finger upwards increases the pitch, sliding downward decreases it.
+Sliding the finger upward increases the pitch, sliding downward decreases it.
 To avoid accidental triggers, the vertical movement must exceed a defined threshold.

 Vibrato is triggered by rapidly moving a finger along the x-axis while keeping it on the key.
 This causes the pitch to oscillate (or *"wiggle"*).
 To prevent unintended triggers, several conditions must be met:
 - the x-axis movement must exceed a minimum amplitude